 - (Translator), Jagannātha Panditaraja, The Saving Waves of the Milk-White Ganga.
 Calcutta: Writers Workshop, 2007.

 - (Guest Editor), American Studies of the Jains.
 Jinamañjari 34:2 (October 2006).

 - Jains in the World: Religious Values and Ideology in India.
 New York and Delhi: Oxford University Press, 2001.
 Paperback edition 2011.

 - “Jain Identity and the Public Sphere in Nineteenth-Century India.”
-Vasudha Dalmia and Martin Fuchs (eds.), Multiplicity and Monoliths: Religious Interactions in India, 18th-20th Centuries.
-New Delhi: Oxford University Press, forthcoming.
+Vasudha Dalmia and Martin Fuchs (eds.), Religious Interactions in Modern India, 99-137.
+New Delhi: Oxford University Press, 2019.

 - “‘This is How We Play Holī’: Allegory in North Indian Digambar Jain Holī Songs.”
-John Stratton Hawley, Anshu Malhotra and Tyler Williams (eds.), Texts and Traditions in Early Modern North India: Selected Essays from the Eleventh International Conference on Early Modern Literatures in North India.
-New Delhi: Oxford University Press, forthcoming.
+Tyler Williams, Anshu Malhotra and John Stratton Hawley (eds.), Texts and Traditions in Early Modern North India, 196-218.
+New Delhi: Oxford University Press, 2018.

 - “The Architecture of Domestic Devotion: Digambar Home Shrines in Jaipur.”
 Jaina Studies: Newsletter of the Centre of Jaina Studies 10 (2015), 31-34.

 - “God’s Eyes: The Manufacture, Installation and Experience of External Eyes on Jain Icons.”
 Corinne Dempsey and Tracy Pintchman (eds.), Sacred Matters: Material Religion in South Asian Traditions, 39-66.
 Albany: SUNY Press, 2015.